mmann1123/pyGIS/pygis/docs/e_spatial_joins.md

 There are four types of spatial joins.
 These Venn diagrams depict which features from both datasets are kept when they are joined together for each join type.
 ```

-Only the inner, left, and right join types are available in the `geopandas` module and are identical to those in pandas. [^gpd_merge]
+Only the inner, left, and right join types are available in the `geopandas` module and are identical to those in `pandas`. [^gpd_merge]

 ### Outer join